cengiz-pz/godot-android-notification-scheduler-plugin/README.md

 - search for and select the `Android Notification Scheduler` plugin in Godot Editor
 - click `Download` button
 - on the installation dialog...
-  - click `Change Install Folder` button and select your project's `addons` directory
+	- keep `Change Install Folder` setting pointing to your project's root directory
-  - uncheck `Ignore asset root` checkbox
+	- keep `Ignore asset root` checkbox checked
 	- click `Install` button
 - enable the plugin via the `Plugins` tab of `Project->Project Settings...` menu, in the Godot Editor

 ### ![](notification/addon_template/icon.png?raw=true) Installing manually
 Steps:
 - download release archive from Github
 - unzip the release archive
-- copy to your Godot project's `addons` directory
+- copy to your Godot project's root directory
 - enable the plugin via the `Plugins` tab of `Project->Project Settings...` menu, in the Godot Editor

 ## ![](notification/addon_template/icon.png?raw=true) Notification icon